The Exploration of Empires- Swaswati’s Italy Trip Review

 The floating city

-The land of Venice was not just about beauty, a thing we learnt on the trip from the guide.
+The land of Venice was not just about beauty, a thing they learnt on the trip from the guide.
 It has played a very crucial part in the Crusades and the Battle of Lepanto, making its wartime history something to catch up on.

-So, we made our way to Switzerland.
+So, they made their way to Switzerland.

 Dashing for the next trip